andxeg/evolved_sprint_hackathon_2025/backend/binder_optimization/selectivity/README.md

 )
 ```

-## How It Works
+## How It Works (Production Implementation)

 1. Loads BoltzGen variants from workbench directory
-2. Predicts binding to primary target (Boltz-2)
+2. Uses primary target metrics from BoltzGen analysis
-3. Predicts binding to each off-target (Boltz-2)
+3. **For each off-target:**
+   - Creates YAML files for [Design + Off-target] complexes
+   - Runs **real Boltz-2 structure prediction** via `boltzgen run`
+   - Extracts ipTM and PAE metrics from predictions
-4. Calculates selectivity scores
+4. Calculates selectivity scores from real binding predictions
 5. Ranks designs by composite score
 6. Saves top N candidates to CSV

+**Key Feature:** This implementation uses actual Boltz-2 folding predictions for off-target binding, not estimates.
+Each design is predicted against each off-target, providing biophysically accurate selectivity measurements.

+**Performance:** Off-target prediction time scales with (num_candidates × num_off_targets).
+For 5 candidates and 2 off-targets, expect ~10-15 minutes of additional prediction time.

 See main README for integration details.